ajibadeshd/RNG_CLASS/README.md

 The different RNGs implemented in this class are:

     Boost.Random ( https://www.boost.org/doc/libs/1_66_0/doc/html/boost_random.html )

     C++ standard library Mersenne Twister ( https://en.cppreference.com/w/cpp/numeric/random/mersenne_twister_engine )

     PCG ( https://www.pcg-random.org/index.html ) Header only.

     A header only Mersenne Twister by  Makoto Matsumoto ( http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/emt.html )

 While these are the four RNGs used in this project for our RNG class, its implementation allows for easy addition of other RNGs if so desired ( check source codes ).

+#INTSTALLATION, COMPILATION AND USAGE

+The

 # EXAMPLE CODE USAGE

-The sample code, rng_sample.cpp, does can be used in two modes:
+The sample code, rng_sample.cpp, can be used in two modes:
     Test mode
     Run mode
 ## Test mode